souhil-omari-dvt/performance-tests-oms/readme.md

 Soak Test: Would the system sustain for a long time(generally from hours to days) under normal conditions?
 It’s working for 15min under typical conditions in the load test but is it feasible for a much longer time?

+Spike Test: a very quick ramp up of traffic that lasts a short amount of time before quickly dying down. we quickly increase traffic by req/s, and then quickly drop back down again.

 ## Installation
 To install k6 on windows, run the following command:
 ```bash